The General Auto Insurance Pros And Cons

-It’s difficult to find specific prices on The General car insurance through the company’s website, because car insurance prices ultimately depend on a driver’s location, age, driving record, vehicle, and coverage choices.
+It’s difficult to find specific prices for The General car insurance through the company’s website, because car insurance rates ultimately depend on a driver’s location, age, driving record, vehicle, and coverage choices.
 The General auto insurance reviews we have seen place the provider’s rates in close competition with other companies.

 The General doesn’t offer multi-policy discounts because it only provides car insurance.
 But the provider does have an array of other great insurance discounts:

 - Homeowners: This discount is available to any customer who owns a home.